CMadden8/bounty-of-the-deathfeather-v3/.github/COMBAT_MECHANICS.md

 5. **Impassible Tiles**: Tiles that cannot be moved to by any unit.
 These block movement and line-of-sight for abilities and attacks.

-## 6. Abilities, AP, Gear
+## 6. Abilities, AP, GP, Gear, and Turn Flow
-- Abilities require AP to cast (a per-ability cost).
+- Abilities and attacks require AP to cast (a per-ability cost).
 If a unit has insufficient AP, the ability cannot be used.
-AP resets to default at the end of a battle.
-There is a flat rate of 1 AP cost per ability that's used.
+There is a flat rate of 1 AP cost per ability or attack.
+All characters have 1 AP per turn.
+- **Gear Points (GP)**: Using gear items requires GP.
+All characters start with 1 GP per turn.
+GP resets to 1 at the start of each unit's turn (like AP and MP).
+Each gear use consumes 1 GP.
+- **Turn Flow**: Using an attack or ability consumes AP but does NOT automatically end the turn.
+Units can move before or after attacking/using abilities as long as they have MP remaining.
+A turn ends only when the player explicitly clicks "End Turn" or when the unit has exhausted both AP and MP.
+- Movement consumes MP but does NOT end the turn.
+Units can move multiple times (consuming MP each time) and attack/use abilities in any order during their turn.
+- AP, MP, and GP reset to default values at the start of each unit's turn.
 - Gear items have per-battle uses; decrement on use.
 Gear item uses reset to defaults at the end of a battle.
 - End-of-battle: restore all units' AP to the default per character; restore all gear uses to the default per character; and revive downed allies to full armour and life HP.